StMarou/Musculoskeletal-X-Ray-Classification/README.md

 the whole dataset could not fit in memory, `keras`’ `ImageDataGenerator` was used to apply these transformations.
-Also, due to resource limitations, `ImageDataGenerator` proved to be extremely useful, since instead of creating new images which would slow down the training process, it uses random transformations of the original X-Rays in each epoch, while keeping the number of training instances the same.
+Also, due to resource limitations, `ImageDataGenerator` proved to be extremely useful, since instead of creating new images, which would slow down the training process, it uses random transformations of the original X-Rays in each epoch, while keeping the number of training instances the same.